NexTash/mail/README.md

 ## Introduction

-The introduction provides an overview of the Frappe Mail, its purpose, and the key components that make it a robust email solution for managing communication.
+The introduction provides an overview of the NexTash mail, its purpose, and the key components that make it a robust email solution for managing communication.
 This section also offers an insight into the Mail Agent ([Stalwart Mail Server](https://github.com/stalwartlabs/mail-server)), which powers the mail functionalities within the app.

 ### Overview

-Frappe Mail is a comprehensive email management solution integrated with the [Frappe Framework](https://github.com/frappe/frappe), designed to handle a wide range of email-related tasks.
+NexTash mail is a comprehensive email management solution integrated with the [Frappe Framework](https://github.com/frappe/frappe), designed to handle a wide range of email-related tasks.
 It provides users with the tools to send, receive, and manage emails while also offering essential features like email queue management, DKIM signing, and robust reporting.
 The app can be configured to work with the Mail Agent (Stalwart Mail Server), which handles the actual sending and receiving of emails.

 The app is built to scale, offering both simple and advanced features to cater to businesses of all sizes.
 With its seamless integration within the Frappe ecosystem, administrators and users can manage email settings, troubleshoot email delivery issues, and ensure secure communication between servers.